weilu-mkt/weilu-mkt.github.io/_pages/about.md

 ---
 I am an Assistant Professor of Marketing at <a href='https://www.baruch.cuny.edu/'>Baruch College</a>, City University of New York (CUNY).
 I obtained a PhD in Marketing from the <a href='https://www.rotman.utoronto.ca/'>Rotman School of Management</a>, University of Toronto, and a Master's in Economic Theory and Econometrics from the <a href='https://www.tse-fr.eu/'>Toulouse School of Economics</a>.

 My research lies at the intersection of **digital marketing** and **platform economics**.
-I draw on methods from causal inference, structural modeling, and machine learning to address questions of both academic significance and real-world relevance.
+I draw on causal inference, structural modeling, and machine learning to study how platform and algorithm design shape diffusion, innovation, and user welfare.

 Current projects examine:
-- How platforms influence product diffusion by leveraging peer effects from strangers
+- How to design commission structures that incentivize product innovation and entry
-- How algorithmic design balances fairness and user engagement
+- How to design matchmaking algorithms that amplify peer effects and product diffusion
-- How commission structures can incentivize product innovation and entry
+- How to design matchmaking algorithms that balance fairness and user engagement
-- How economic theory can guide the alignment of large language models with rational and moral preferences
+- How to design aligned large language model agents that act strategically in economic environments
 - …and more to come!

 View my latest [Curriculum Vitae](/assets/pdf/CV_20250704.pdf)